Elizabeth Hicks, Sex & Relationship Therapist, Family & Individual Counsellor

 Are you struggling with low mood, anxiety; stress or low self esteem and want to develop a stronger sense of yourself and your behaviours?
 I have an approachable warm and empathic manner and offer a confidential, non- judge mental counselling and therapy service.
-I am a fully qualified Relate practitioner and have a specialism in Relationship Counselling, Psychosexual Therapy and I am also a Sex Addiction Specialist (trained by ATSAC) I also work with individuals.
+I am a fully qualified and experienced Counsellor with a specialism in Relationship Counselling and Psychosexual Therapy.
+I am also a Sex Addiction Specialist (trained by ATSAC).
+I also work with individuals.

-I am also experienced with working with childhood sexual abuse, supporting both the individual and the wider network such as family and friends who may also be impacted.
+I am experienced with working with trauma including childhood sexual abuse, supporting both the individual and the wider network such as family and friends who may also be impacted.